gshanemiller/reinvent/doc/kv_rpc_design.md

                                     W(1) B                               R(1) B
                   |-------------------------------------------|    |---------------|       server thread 2

-                            Invalid Linearizability
+                            Invalid Linearizability in the server
 ```

 Here three concurrent client processes `A, B, C` are reading and writing the same integer in the server's memory.
+The server runs two response threads.
 Time increases left to right.
 The span of time it takes the server to handle a request is indicated by a line bounded by `|`.
 Overlapping lines represents the server concurrently handling requests in at least two threads.
 The code `W(0) A` means client A requested 0 to be written to memory. `R(0) B` means client B got 0 in its response reading the same memory.

 In the valid case, A reads 1 because the server already updated the memory with B's write request of 1.
 As the server continues to make and transmit OK to client B, client C overwrites the memory with 0.
 C's response is transmitted before B's.
 Finally, client B reads the memory getting 0 reflecting C's write.
 The invalid case has this critical difference: the final read by B gets 1 because it doesn't see C's write.
 Quoting Herlihy [p467]: